lethargynavigator/ast2500-fan-control/README.md

 I'm using this on an Asrock X470D4U, but it might work with other motherboards with an ASPEED BMC.

+Notes:<br>
 The fan speed detection functions are currently unused.
-I'll use them for validation of fan speed changes if I find it necessary.
+I'll use them for validation of fan speed changes if I find it necessary.<br>

-The hdd temp and cpu temp detection functions are designed to set the fans to full speed if an exception is caught.
+The hdd temp and cpu temp detection functions are designed to set the fans to full speed if an exception is caught.<br>

-Requirements:
+Requirements:<br>
-python 3
+python 3<br>
-ipmitool
-hddtemp
+ipmitool<br>
+hddtemp<br>
-needs to run as root for ipmitool to work
+needs to run as root for ipmitool to work<br>

 TODO:
-set fans to full speed on exit write systemd service
+set fans to full speed on exit<br>
+write systemd service<br>